Rajashree-Pethkar/chess/README.md

 the board.
 2. `diagonal_center_control_heuristic` generates a score for a position based on both the value of the pieces on the board and on the control of center squares and center diagonals.
-3. `heuristic_3` generates a score for a position based on the value of the pieces, the control of the center and diagonals, and on the mobility of the board and the number of pieces attacked/defended.
+3. `mobility_advanced_heuristics` generates a score for a position based on the value of the pieces, the control of the center and diagonals, and on the mobility of the board and the number of pieces attacked/defended.